Mary Millicent Miller: Biography

 When Miller applied for a license the New Orleans Inspector of Hulls office was unsure if it could license a woman.
-Inspector George L. Norton believed it was improper for a woman to hold such a position and did not render a decision for eight month.
+Inspector George L. Norton believed it was improper for a woman to hold such a position and did not render a decision for eight months.
 After which in November 1883 he sent her application to the Secretary of the Treasury in Washington, D.C.
 Upon receiving her application Secretary Charles J. Folger was equally bewildered and to which he asked "has Mrs. Miller a husband living?"
 In January 1884 Secretary Folger rendered his decision and telegraphed the New Orleans office the "Mrs. Miller should be granted her license if she were fit for performing the duties required, without regard to her sex".

-Miller passed the examinations and was formally granted her master's license on February 16, 1884 at the age of thirty-eight.
+Miller passed the examinations and was formally granted her master's license on February 16, 1884, at the age of thirty-eight.
 That same day, Harper's Weekly ran a cartoon entitled, "By All Means Commission The Ladies" and her picture appeared in the same publication on March 8, 1884.
 Respected steamboat masters publicly proclaimed her great skill in New Orleans newspapers, while her accomplishment allowed for other females to become steamboat pilots and masters.

 By 1890 competition from the expanding railroad industry was hurting the steamboat business.
-That coupled with George Miller's advanced age lead the Millers to sell the Saline and retire.
+That coupled with George Miller's advanced age led the Millers to sell the Saline and retire.
 While in Portland George built a sailboat named the Swan and in December 1891 the Millers sailed the swan towards New Orleans.
 Intending for Miller to become a lighthouse keeper in East Pascagoula, Mississippi.
 During the trip Miller became ill with what was believed to be hay fever.
 She returned to Portland and had the Swan towed back upriver by a coal boat.
 Within a year her condition worsened and her lower limbs became paralyzed.
-Miller would die in Portland on October 30, 1894 of paralysis and was later buried at Portland Cemetery.
+Miller would die in Portland on October 30, 1894, of paralysis and was later buried at Portland Cemetery.

 Legacy

 Mary Miller was twice recognized in the 1990s for her pioneering effort.
 The American Merchant Marine Hall of Fame inducted her in 1993.
 In 1995 she was recognized by the National Rivers Hall of Fame.
 The Portland Museum keeps a permanent exhibit about her.
-In July 2017 the City of Louisville, Kentucky renamed the recently acquired steamboat the Georgia Queen to the Mary M. Miller in her honor.
+In July 2017 the City of Louisville, Kentucky renamed the recently acquired riverboat the Georgia Queen to the Mary M. Miller in her honor.